Queer Quebec: The Ultimate Gay Quebec City Travel Guide

 Since LGBTQ Canadians enjoy the same rights as the general population, lesbian and gay Quebec City travelers can be themselves without having to worry about how it comes off!

-Quebec as a province is no exception when it comes to welcoming gay and lesbian travelers.
+The province of Quebec is no exception when it comes to welcoming gay and lesbian travelers.

 Even though Quebec City’s LGBTQ scene is on the small side, you’ll be accepted, you can show affection, and you generally won’t have to worry about anything unpleasant happening.
 The city is safe and tends to be progressive.
 Don’t be surprised if you spot rainbow flags hanging from hotels, restaurants, bars, and cafes.